olledejong/Playstation-5-AutoBuyer/README.md

 # Playstation5AutoBuyer
 A python notify / auto-buy application for the scarce Playstation 5 (Netherlands only).

+Feel free to contact me on [twitter](https://twitter.com/dejongolle) if you have any questions.

 ## Get started